 Matt: Thin crust, pork sausage and mushroom (not kid-friendly)

 Me: Happy someone else is making it, Hawaiian or lots of vegetables (did you see the looks?)

 See what I mean?
 The advantage to making homemade pizza is how easy it is to customize, but even then it’s hard to please everyone at the same time all the time.
 Occasionally, I just make what I like and let the chips fall where they may.

 Today is that day.

-With vegetable toppings piled on a Cauliflower-Mozzarella Crust this pizza is a vegetable extravaganza from top to bottom.
 Don’t get me wrong, we are all serious carnivores around here, but local produce is at its peak of fresh-tasty-ripeness and who doesn’t need more ways to use zucchini?
 The question remained whether everyone else would go along in this summertime indulgence.

 As expected, the questions and comments from the family went something like this: